AllCare Foot & Ankle Center

 If one or more of your toes has an abnormal bend that causes pain and pressure while you’re wearing shoes, you may have a hammertoe.
-Podiatrists Michael Tran, DPM, Scott Floyd, DPM, and the team at AllCare Foot & Ankle Center treat hammertoe at two convenient locations in Arlington and Dallas, Texas.
+Podiatrist Michael Tran, DPM and the team at AllCare Foot & Ankle Center treat hammertoe at two convenient locations in Arlington and Dallas, Texas.
 Hammertoe is easiest to treat in its early stages, so call or book an appointment online today.

 Hammertoe is a foot deformity that causes a bend (contracture) in the middle joint of your toe.
 When the deformity affects the joint closest to your toenail, it’s called mallet toe.
 Hammertoe and mallet toe most often occur in your second, third, or fourth toes.